High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 Due to the numerical costs involved in treating the full argument dependence of the vertex function, a simplified parametrization scheme\cite{Karrasch2008}

 has found extensive use in the fRG community.
-Here, $\nu_0=\frac{\pi}{\beta}$ denotes the first positive Matsubara frequency, and $\lceil \ldots\rceil$ will round up to the next bosonic Matsubara frequency \footnote{ The parametrization scheme presented in \ceq{karrasch} was originally implemented at zero temperature, where the flow of each channel was determined for vanishing transfer frequency of the other two channels.
+Here, $\nu_0=\frac{\pi}{\beta}$ denotes the first positive Matsubara frequency, and $\lceil \ldots\rceil$ will round up to the next bosonic Matsubara frequency \footnote{The parametrization scheme presented in \ceq{karrasch} was originally implemented at zero temperature, where the flow of each channel was approximated, in a representation using only bosonic frequencies $(\Omega_{pp}, \Omega_{ph}, \Omega_\xph)$, by setting the transfer frequency of the other two channels to zero.
 At finite temperature, this choice is only possible for every other transfer frequency, as the condition $\left(\frac{\beta}{2\pi}\sum_r \Omega_r \right) \bmod 2 = 1$ needs to hold.
 This leads to ambiguities in the definition.}.
 This scheme considers only the dominant transfer frequency dependence of the $\KK$ and $\R$ functions, and will be compared to the full parametrization in Sec.~\ref{subsec:simplified_param}.
 Performing the same approximation in the momentum domain limits the scattering to the s-wave type, while higher harmonics can be captured by means of a form-factor expansion\cite{Husemann2009}.

 The fRG flow equations in their second order truncated form account for the feedback of $F^\Lambda$ into the flow up to the second order.
 If we in addition consider partially the neglected contribution of the 1PI three-particle vertex in the flow equations, it is possible to account fully for the feedback up to $\mathcal{O}[( F^\Lambda )^3]$.
 In practice this is achieved by taking into account both self-energy\footnote{The self-energy correction $S\to \partial_\Lambda G^\Lambda$ is generally referred to as Katanin-substitution\cite{Katanin2004}.}, and vertex corrections from diagrams with overlapping loops\cite{Katanin2004,Eberlein2014}, which is possible with a manageable numerical effort\cite{Eberlein2014}.
 These corrections will in the following be referred to as two-loop ($2\ell$) corrections to distinguish this scheme from the conventional one-loop ($1\ell$) one.